theblackwidower/CICE-Scheduler/README.md

 If you wish to use this application, in whole or in part, please contact by [email](mailto:theblackwidower@noprestige.com) for permission.

+## Integrated Help

+This application comes with an integrated help function.
+For information on the current page, click on the 'Help' button in the bottom left corner of the screen.

+Currently, this function is a work in progress, as not all functions have a 'help' page written.

 ## Installation

 This application is to be run on an Apache Server, running PHP, with a PostgreSQL back-end.